Three Myths About the HPV Vaccine

 Myth #2: Guys can’t be vaccinated.

-In 2009 the FDA approved the vaccine for males up to the age of 26.
-The HPV vaccine not only protects against cervical cancer in women, but also protects against two strains of HPV that cause 90 percent of genital warts in both males and females.
+In 2009 the FDA approved the vaccine for males.
+The HPV vaccine not only protects against cervical cancer, but also protects against two strains of HPV that cause 90 percent of genital warts in both males and females.
+In addition, it protects against another five strains that can lead to cancer of the anus, cervix, penis, throat or vulva/vagina.

 Myth #3: Only people who have had sex need to be vaccinated.